-The aim of this course is to provide participants with methods for an effective use of audiovisual resources in education, as well as for a successful integration of mobile devices into their teaching practice.
+The aim of this course is to provide participants with methods for effective use of audiovisual resources in education, as well as for the successful integration of mobile devices into their teaching practice.

 In addition, participants will learn how to use a variety of apps to stimulate their students’ learning.
 They will acquire in-depth knowledge about: internet security and privacy issues; gathering and saving useful online resources; communicating and collaborating through electronic devices; creating virtual materials and tests; managing online groups and classrooms.

 At the end of this one-week course, participants will have gained an insight into the educational power of some of the most well-known free software and devices for photo and video making.
 In addition, they will be able to confidently integrate a variety of apps into their lesson plans, to motivate and engage students.

 Guided city tours and 1 full-day cultural excursion (usually on the first Saturday) will also be part of the program.

 - Manage students’ team work to create a video;

 - Became familiar with basic techniques for video-shooting;

 - Acquire skills for photo and video editing;

 - Know how to dub and to add subtitles in a creative manner using web tools;

 - Use different educational apps in class, providing students with the best learning experience;